 Involve representatives of stakeholder groups into the preparation of these discussion fora.

-Ensure that such workshops are prepared in a manner that experts are there who can inform about all methodological details and results and who can also clearly explain about the strategic background of the NFMS.
+Ensure that such workshops are prepared in a manner that NFMS experts are present so that they can inform participants about all methodological details and results and who can also clearly explain the strategic background of the NFMS.

-These workshops need high level involvement of the NFMS management and planning team, and should also involve partners.
+Ensure high level involvement of the NFMS management and planning team, and that of partners.

-Prepare examples of results that support or contradict arguments that had been used in forest related discourses before new inventory results were available, for example regarding deforestation rates, development of species composition and other biodiversity related topics, regarding illegal logging, invasive species, the potential effect of incentives for sustainable forest management etc.
+Prepare examples of evidence-based results, including information on uncertainties, that support or contradict arguments that had been used in forest related discourses before new inventory results were available, for example regarding deforestation rates, the development of species composition and other biodiversity related topics, regarding illegal logging, invasive species, the potential effect of incentives for sustainable forest management etc.

 Adapt and strengthen the program and its associated institutions by documenting and learning from the stakeholder feedback and discourses to better focus future efforts within what is feasible (see also chapter 4.4.8), including information needs, technical aspects, inclusion of neighboring sectors, and internal and general capacity development.